webclinic017/edgedb/docs/reference/stdlib/numbers.rst

                   std::bit_lshift(val: int32, n: int64) -> int32
                   std::bit_lshift(val: int64, n: int64) -> int64

-    Bitwise left-shift operator for intergers.
+    Bitwise left-shift operator for integers.

     The integer *val* is shifted by *n* bits to the left.
 The rightmost added bits are all ``0``.
 Shifting an integer by a number of bits greater than